China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 • Production limits.

 Beyond these, there are still a few more issues with sourcing from Vietnam.
-If you want to explore this topic further, view our post on the Challenges of Sourcing in Vietnam
+If you would like to explore this topic further, please view our post on the Challenges of Sourcing in Vietnam

 Made In China Vs. Vietnam: Labor Costs

 Vietnam offers significant advantages over China in terms of labor costs.
-For example, the average cost of hiring a factory employee in Vietnam is 1/3 of that in China - especially in factories near major cities where the average salary is approaching $30/day in China.
+For example, the average cost of hiring a factory employee in Vietnam is one-third that of China, especially in factories near major cities, where the average daily salary is approaching $30 in China.

-Vietnam's main advantage over China is that the labor cost is lower, but the output/quality is identical.
-Chinese wages keep increasing; however, this also keeps happening in Vietnam, with young talent changing jobs often to boost their earning potential.
-Overall, Vietnam is cheaper than China in terms of labor costs.
+Vietnam's main advantage over China is that labor costs are lower, but the output and quality are identical.
+Chinese wages continue to increase; however, this trend is also evident in Vietnam, where young talent frequently changes jobs to enhance their earning potential.
+Overall, Vietnam is generally less expensive than China in terms of labor costs.

 Made In China Vs. Vietnam: Manufacturing Capability

 China has the largest manufacturing capacity in terms of product choice.
 Virtually any product can be manufactured in China.
-Vietnam is a bit more limited in this regard, but the manufacturing capacity exists in Vietnam for most general products.
+Vietnam is somewhat limited in this regard, but manufacturing capacity for most general products exists in Vietnam.

 While China remains the world's largest manufacturing economy and has more experience, Vietnam is quickly catching up.
-For example, Vietnam is becoming the biggest footwear exporter; it can manufacture furniture, fashion, packaging, plastics, electronics, and more.
+For example, Vietnam is becoming the largest footwear exporter, capable of manufacturing a wide range of products, including furniture, fashion, packaging, plastics, electronics, and more.
 However, China has an edge over Vietnam in producing custom products for companies due to its size.

 Made In China Vs. Vietnam: Red Tape

-Vietnam has a lot less red tape and regulation for start-ups than China.
+Vietnam has a lot less red tape and regulations for start-ups than China.
 The Chinese communist government implements strict regulations on factories, and its legal system is hard to navigate for non-natives.
-In the past, manufacturers struggled to work in China because most factory owners didn't speak English, but now this is better because companies hire English-speaking representatives.
+In the past, manufacturers struggled to work in China because most factory owners didn't speak English; however, this is now better because companies hire English-speaking representatives.

 Investors will find it easier to set up their factories in Vietnam because the Vietnamese government is more investor-friendly and has zones where investors can get perks.